Susmita2803/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-Build a simple linear regression model to predict Salary-hike of employees
+Build a simple linear regression model to predict Salary-hike of employees & Delivery time of product